 Without overseas visitors we have to make the most of the domestic market.
-The COVID downtime is an opportunity for tourism operators to make the most of domestic travellers.
-One area where gains can be made is making the business more inclusive.
-Whether it’s accommodation, dining, parks, gardens, or attractions, there is a market ready, willing – they just need to be able.
+This is an opportunity for tourism operators to make the most of domestic travellers.
+Making the business more inclusive and accessible is a good start.
+But where to begin for accommodation, dining, parks, gardens, and attractions?
 The Travability website has an article that lists some of the steps businesses can take to be more inclusive and accessible.
-It’s the way to increase profits.
+It’s the way to maximise profits.

 1. Use the downtime to review the current facilities on offer that are accessible, both at individual operator and destination wide.